 How is this accomplished?

 Your brain is very complex, and there’s a lot of stuff going on up there.
-One very important part of your brain is brainwaves, which are patterns of electrical pulses that enable the various parts of your brain to communicate with each other.
+One very important part of your brain is brainwaves, which are patterns of electrical pulses that enable the various parts of your brain to communicate.

 For our purposes, we’re going to keep it simple, and we are going to concentrate on only five types of brain waves: alpha, beta (BAY-ta), delta, gamma, and theta (THAY-ta) waves.
 Each of these brainwaves moves at different speeds (frequencies) through the brain and each has a particular effect on the brain.
 Frequencies are measured in hertz (abbreviated Hz.)